cheneydon/paper-list/notes/plm.md

 For some downstream tasks such as Question Answering (QA) and Natural Language Inference (NLI), it is important to learn the *relationship* between two sentences, which is not directly captured by language modeling.
 Therefore, a **binarized** next sentence prediction task is additionally pre-trained using the classification token $\text{[CLS]}$.
 Specifically, when choosing the sentences A and B for each pre-training example, 50% of the time B is the actual next sentence that follows A (labeled as *IsNext*), and 50% of the time it is a random sentence from the corpus (labeled as *NotNext*).

 #### Combine BERT with Downstream Tasks
-The input can be formed as sentence pairs for each different downstream task, specifically: a) sentence pairs in paraphrasing task, b) hypothesis-premise pairs in entailment task, c) question-passage pairs in question answering task, and d) a degenerate text-$\varnothing$ pair in text classification or sequence tagging.
+The input can be formed as sentence pairs for each different downstream task, specifically: a) sentence pairs in paraphrasing task, b) hypothesis-premise pairs in entailment task, c) question-passage pairs in question answering task, and d) a degenerate text-$\emptyset$ pair in text classification or sequence tagging.
 The handling of output for different tasks can be seen below.

 ![](./images/plm/bert_fine-tuning.jpg)